-Leashed dogs have been allowed in the park (formerly the monument) for years, and are currently allowed throughout the park and preserve.
+Leashed dogs are allowed throughout the national park and preserve.
+Leashed dogs have been allowed in the park (formerly the monument) for years.
 Dogs that are being used for hunting are permitted off-leash in the preserve only5.
 Dogs were also allowed in this area (preserve) prior to 2000, when it was managed by the USFS.

-Health and safety concerns related to dogs include visitor injury, intimidation, and annoyance; dog waste in surface waters; and safety/health of dogs themselves (from traversing hot sand or temperature extremes while confined to visitor vehicles).
+Health and safety concerns related to dogs include visitor injury, intimidation, and annovance; dog waste in surface waters; and safety/health of dogs themselves (from traversing hot sand or temperature extremes while confined to visitor vehicles).
 Between 2000 and 2004, no dog bites were reported in the park.
 No information is available about bites that may have occurred, but were not serious enough to require medical treatment.
 In the 2002 Visitor Survey question about park safety, only one respondent of 364 mentioned off-leash dogs as a safety concern (NPS 2002).
 However, the park sometimes receives complaints about aggressive dogs.
 Because no personal injury incidents have been reported, this health and safety issue is not analyzed in detail in this document.
 Other topics connected with dogs (e.g., water quality, visitor experience, and wildlife effects) are discussed, however, in separate sections of this document.